-A vita, the last entry in a paper, is required for all School of Education and DMin dissertations.
+A vita, the last entry in a paper, is required for all School of Education and Seminary dissertations, and DMin project documents.
 It is usually presented in list format and should be very brief-no more than one page-listing the author's educational and professional accomplishments.
 It should include the author's full name (including middle name), maiden name where applicable, date of birth, and other publications by the author.
-Those from a culture with a different name order than typically used in North America should include a note that clearly identifies the correct order of their name and the way to alphabetize it by surname.
 This information will aid Andrews University's Senior Cataloger in creating a Name Authority Record (NAR) for the student, which will then be submitted to the Library of Congress Authorities and the OCLC database.
 This also allows our Senior Cataloger to determine whether the AU graduate is identical to or differs from an identical name already entered in the Library of Congress bibliographic records.